 The virus can be detected up to several weeks in samples from infected people.
 But that doesn’t mean the virus is active and infectious.
 One small study detected the active virus in throat swabs up to 4 days after symptom onset, and up to 8 days in sputum samples.
 Sputum means saliva and mucus.

 The active virus wasn’t detected in blood, poo, or pee.
 This study suggests that people are infectious for up to 8 days, with reduced infectiousness after 4 days.
 These results need to be confirmed in a more extensive study.

 We have no long-term experiences with COVID-19 yet.
 Studies have shown that infected people develop antibodies, which protect them from another infection.
 How long this immunity lasts remains to be seen.

 Avoiding exposure to the virus is the best way to prevent infection.
-Standard measures to prevent the spread of respiratory viruses apply:
+Here are the standard measures to prevent the spread of respiratory viruses.

 - Wash your hands frequently with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Remain at least 2 meters away from anyone who has a fever and cough.